 There is no set schedule for the student to complete the course or to complete assignments.
-The student can start the course within 24 hours of registration and move through the course at his or her own pace.
-The only restriction placed on the student is that the student must complete the course within 18 months.
-The student will be unenrolled from the course if he or she takes longer than 18 months to complete the course.
+The student can start the course within 24 hours of registration and move through the course at their own pace.
+The only restriction placed on the student is that the student must complete the course within 10 months.
+The student will be unenrolled from the course if they take longer than 10 months to complete the course.

 Student Withdrawal Policy

 The Ministry of Education has legislated that students taking grade 11 and 12 courses are subject to a Full Disclosure Policy.
 This policy states that all grade 11 and 12 courses attempted by students must be recorded on Ontario Student Transcripts.
-This means that any course completed, dropped, failed, taken at day school, night school or summer school will appear on a student’s transcript along with the marks earned in the programme.
-There are time lines to be followed.
-Withdrawals occurring within 5 days of the issuing of the first report card from the Kanata Academy will result in the mark not being recorded on the OST.
-A withdrawal from a Grade 11 or 12 course after 5 days of the issuing of the first report card results in a "W" being entered in the "Credit" column of the OST along with the mark at the time of the withdrawal.
-Withdrawals at anytime from Grade 9 or 10 courses are not recorded on the OST.
-If there are extraordinary circumstances relating to a student's withdrawal from a course, an "S" may be entered in the "Note" column on the OST.
+This means that any course completed, dropped, failed, taken at day school, night school, or summer school will appear on a student’s transcript along with the marks earned in the programme.
+There are timelines to be followed.
+Withdrawals occurring within 5 days of issuing the first report card from Kanata Academy will result in the mark not being recorded on the OST.
+A withdrawal from a Grade 11 or 12 courses after 5 days of the issuing of the first report card results in a "W" being entered in the "Credit" column of the OST along with the mark at the time of the withdrawal.
+Withdrawals at any time from Grade 9 or 10 courses are not recorded on the OST.
+If extraordinary circumstances relate to a student's withdrawal from a course, an "S" may be entered in the "Note" column on the OST.

 Repetition of a Course

 Only one credit is earned if the course is repeated.
 In Grade 11 and 12, an "R" appears on the student's OST for the course with the lower mark.